 Having said that, the company does its job hair-raisingly well.
 As one of the hosts we monitor constantly, Kinsta regularly demonstrates speeds that are impressive on a service that’s so stable you can bet on it.

 If you know that WordPress is your future, you can’t really go wrong choosing Kinsta.
 It really simplifies Cloud for users, allowing you to focus on simply building your WordPress site.
-Thanks to Cloud scalability, you also won’t need to migrate elsewhere unless you plan to move away from WordPress.
+Thanks to Google Cloud Hosting scalability, you also won’t need to migrate elsewhere unless you plan to move away from WordPress.

 Kisnta has taken a very complex task and made it exceedingly simple.
 The choice of WordPress as the foundation has enabled them to specialize in a big way – to the benefit of those hosting with them.

-Why Host with Kinsta
+Why Host with Kinsta?